-Duke Breast Imaging, a Breast Imaging Center of Excellence, offers breast cancer prevention and treatment services including digital screening and diagnostic mammography.
-Our mission is to provide world class clinical care, accurately detect and diagnose breast cancer and reduce patient’s anxiety by providing timely results and information for any processes that may follow.
+Duke Breast Imaging, an American College of Radiology (ACR) Breast Imaging Center of Excellence, offers breast cancer prevention and treatment services including digital breast tomosynthesis (3D mammograms) for screening and diagnostic mammography.
+Our mission is to provide world class clinical care, accurately detect and diagnose breast cancer and reduce patient anxiety by providing timely results and information for any procedures that may follow.

-To optimize patient care-our dedicated radiologists, physicians who are specially trained and certified in breast imaging, work closely together with a team of breast surgeons, medical and radiation oncologists, pathologists, nurses and technologists to make up our Multidisciplinary Breast Program.
+To optimize patient care, our dedicated radiologists – all of whom are physicians specially trained and certified in breast imaging – work closely with a team of breast surgeons, medical and radiation oncologists, pathologists, nurses and technologists to make up our Multidisciplinary Breast Program.

-Women age 40 or older are recommended to have a screening mammogram once every year.
-Research has proven annual mammography helps detect early breast cancer when it is most curable.
-Women under the age of 40, who are at increased risk due to family history or have a past history of breast cancer, may want to speak with their physician whether they should begin screening before the age of 40.
+We recommend that women age 40 or older have a screening mammogram once every year.
+Research conclusively demonstrates that yearly screening helps detect breast cancer at the earliest possible stage when it is most easily treated.
+Women under 40 years of age who are at increased risk due to family history or due to a personal history of breast cancer may want to speak with their physician about the optimum age to begin screening.